Artist: A.B. Lund

 The contract to design the fountain was awarded by the IODE to an English architect named A.B.
 Lund.
-The drinking fountain has a intricate stone base and a four-gabled wood shingled roof and small spire.
+The drinking fountain has an intricate stone base and a four-gabled wood-shingled roof and small spire.
 Carved stone and metal embellishments help to decorate the appearance.

 About the IODE

 The IODE, Victoria-Guelph Chapter was established in 1909.
 Initially, the chapter was formed for unmarried women, whereas married women belonged to the Royal City Chapter.
 After the Royal City Chapter disbanded most of the married members joined the Victoria-Guelph Chapter.
 Annual fees were fifty cents and the women met regularly on the first Thursday afternoon of each month.